LukeShortCloud/rootpages/src/automation/ansible.rst

 Rundeck is an open source dashboard and API framework, programmed with Java, for automating the execution of commands and scripts via SSH.
-There is a community supported Ansible plugin for Rundeck that is currently only *alpha* quality.
-It supports using Ansible inventory as well as running modules and Playbooks.
+There is a community supported `Ansible plugin for Rundeck <https://www.rundeck.com/ansible>`__ that has been stable since the plugin's 2.5.0 release.
+[80] It supports using Ansible inventory as well as running modules and Playbooks.
 This can be tested out using a pre-built docker image: